Spain's recovering COVID-19 patients must wait six months for vaccine | Health

 Spain's recovering COVID-19 patients must wait six months for vaccine

-Justifying the decision to prioritise those without a history of COVID-19, the ministry said that cases of reinfection within six months were "exceptional".
-A major British study published last week found 99% of participants who had previously tested positive retained antibodies for three months, while 88% still had them after six months.
+Justifying the decision to prioritise those without a history of COVID-19, the ministry said reinfection within six months was "exceptional".
+A major British study published last week found 99% of participants who previously tested positive retained antibodies for three months, while 88% still had them after six months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)